I’ve written thousands of health and nutrition articles and been featured in dozens more.

 ★ Content creation for blogs, newsletters, and other marketing materials

 ★ Social media campaigns

 Rates are available upon request.
-If you’re interested in working together, reach out via email: email@example.com
+If you’re interested in working together, email me at firstname.lastname@example.org

-If you’re a journalist looking for an expert source on non-diet nutrition, eating disorders, or cooking I’m always happy to help!
-Reach me through the email address above.
+And if you’re a journalist looking for an expert source on non-diet nutrition, eating disorders, or cooking — reach out!
+I’m always happy to help.

 The Dangerous Lie of the Perfect Running Weight (Runner’s World Jan 2022)